parsonsmatt/parsonsmatt.github.io/_posts/2017-04-26-basic_type_level_programming_in_haskell.markdown

 # Extensible Records

 There are a few variants on extensible records in Haskell.
-Here's a tiny implementation that requires yet moree extensions:
+Here's a tiny implementation that requires yet more extensions:

 ```haskell
 {-# LANGUAGE PolyKinds        #-}